AndySmile/SimpleOpenGLCapabilitiesDetector/README.md

 ## Libraries

-This tool uses two libraries: GLUT and to get the full power of OpenGL the GLEW Library.
+This tool uses two libraries: GLUT and to get the full power of OpenGL on Windows machines the GLEW Library.

 GLEW: http://glew.sourceforge.net